anebz/cloud/Accreditations/aws_developer_associate.md

 * Cognito **Sync** allows cross device data sync without requiring your own backend
 * Cognito **streams** allows control and insight into the data stored in Cognito.
 You can configure a kinesis stream to receive events as data is updated and synchronized.
 Cognito can push each dataset change to a Kinesis stream in real-time

+### STS

 STS is a web service enabling you to request temporary, limited-privilege credentials for IAM users or for users you authenticate.
-But it's not supported by API gateway.
+But it's **not supported by API gateway**.
+STS credentials expire after 1h.

 STS AssumeRoleWithWebIdentity is part of the security token service, it allows users who have authenticated with a web identity provider to access AWS resources.
 If successful, STS returns temporary credentials.
 AssumedRoleUser ARN and assumedRoleID are used to programatically reference the temporary credentials, not an IAM role or user.

-> Encryption
+### Encryption

 * KMS, key management service, for creating and storing encryption keys. useful for sensitive information.
 KMS encryption keys are regional.
 Up to 4KB can be encrypted.
 For bigger keys, envelope encryption.
 * CMK, customer master key, can encrypt/decrypt the data key, and this data key is used to encrypt/decrypt your data.
 This is called envelope encryption, and the reason to use it is that this way only the data key goes over the network, not the data.
+Use GenerateDataKey to get the data key to encrypt the data
 * Envelope encryption: first the data is encrypted using a plaintext Data key.
 This key is then further encrypted with a plaintext Master key.

-> Systems manager (SSM)
+### Systems manager (SSM)

 * SSM Parameter Store is storage for config data management and secrets management, to manage configs outside of EC2, or EBS They can be load dynamically into the app at runtime
 * SSM parameter store secure string: for credentials, secrets, config variables, confidential or sensitive information